5 tips for college freshmen

 College is the time where you grow as both a student and an individual.
 At RMCAD, we have several resources to help you feel comfortable while pursuing your creative passion.
 One of the most important things you can’t overlook as you start is the importance of your Liberal Arts classes.
 For example, if you’re a photographer, you will learn how to draw.
 Understanding the foundations of your field will elevate your skills as you prepare to start your career.

-We sat down with Chair of Liberal Arts, Tom Keefe, who shares what you can do to succeed in your first year at RMCAD.
+We sat down with Chair of Liberal Arts, Tom Keefe, who shares 5 tips for college freshmen to help you succeed in your first year at RMCAD.

 Whether it’s the VASD Program, the Wayfinding Series, Gallery openings, Student Life activities, the students that are the most involved (online or on-campus) are also often some of our most successful students.